Monitor Your Brand Online with These 7 Alert Tools

 We highly recommend Moz Pro tools, and one we like to regularly use is the Fresh Web Explorer.
 The premise of this tool is to let you know when there is an unlinked mention of your brand or name.
 It will email you where to find the unlinked mention, along with a helpful metric that measures the authority of the site.

 Whether you use one of these brand tools online or every single one of them, you’ll certainly have the upper hand on the overwhelming flow of content that comes in from the web.
+Also, free brand monitoring tools are great to try out if you arent already monitoring brand mentions.
 Stay on track, set it and forget it, and know exactly when to reach out!

 Do you use any of these mention alert tools?
 I’d love to hear how you use them or how they have helped you in the past!
 Feel free to leave a comment below sharing your experiences.